BradPatras/bradpatras.github.io/gpx_privacy_policy.md

 **Service Providers**

-I may employ third-party companies and individuals due to the following reasons:
+I may employ third-party companies due to the following reasons:

 *   To facilitate our Service;
 *   To provide the Service on our behalf;